-School personnel may remove a student with a disability who violates a student conduct policy from their current placement to an appropriate interim alternative educational setting, another setting, or suspension, for not more than ten (10) consecutive school days, and for additional removals of not more than ten (10) consecutive school days in that same school year for separate incidents of misconduct (as long as those removals do not constitute a change of placement under 34 CFR 300.536).
-Suspension procedures under District regulations must be followed.
-If the student is incapable of understanding any part of the suspension and expulsion procedure, parent(s) should be present in meetings between school district personnel and the student regarding the suspension.
+School personnel may remove a child with a disability who violates a student conduct policy from his or her current placement to an appropriate interim alternative educational setting, another setting, or suspension, for not more than 10 consecutive school days, and for additional removals of not more than 10 consecutive school days in that same school year for separate incidents of misconduct (as long as those removals do not constitute a change of placement under 34 CFR 300.536).
+Suspension procedures under district regulations must be followed, and if the student is incapable of understanding any part of the suspension procedures, his/her parent should be present during the suspension due-process procedure contained in district regulations.

-After determining if the student should be suspended, the principal or the Superintendent

-, in consultation with at least one of the student's teachers, determines how best to address the student's needs during short-term removals.
-Providing alternative educational services for the first ten (10) days of short-term removals is only required if the District provides these services to regular education students.
+After determining if the student should be suspended, the principal or the Superintendent, in consultation with at least one of the student's teachers, determines how best to address the student's needs during short-term removals.
+Providing alternative educational services for the first 10 days of short-term removals is only required if the District provides these services to regular education students.